Fires Rage Through California

 The Bobcat wildfire which broke out north of Azusa at 1:00 P.M.
-Sunday and by sundown has now blackened 4870 acres.
-Fire officials warn the blaze has the potential to grow explosively on Labor Day.
+Sunday and by sundown has now blackened 4,871 acres and has 0% containment as of Tuesday Morning.
 Video shot by KNBC-4 Los Angeles showed the blaze moving rapidly through wild land and timber.
 The station reports that two super scoopers were dispatched to the fire along with at least one water dropping helicopter.
 No structures are threatened at this time.
 Highway 39 has been closed and approximately 1000 people who had gone into the wilderness for the day or weekend have been evacuated.

-The Bobcat fire broke out as firefighters continued battling the El Dorado Fire in San Bernardino County.
-Late Sunday, The San Bernardino National Forest reported the fire still only 7 percent contained with 7,386 acres already blackened as of Monday morning.

 No homes have been destroyed, fire commanders say extreme heat and low humidity make for difficult firefighting conditions.
 Increasing Santa Ana winds forecast for Tuesday will also create new concerns.

-Note: This article was updated 9/8/20 9:27 A.M.